-What to Expect at Your Model Portfolio Session at Photography Shark — Photography Shark
+What to Expect at Your Model Portfolio Session — Photography Shark

 Blog / Photography Tips

-A complete walkthrough of what a model portfolio session looks like at Photography Shark in Rockland, MA — from arrival to image delivery.
-Honest, practical, no surprises.
+A walkthrough of a model portfolio session at Photography Shark in Rockland, MA — from arrival to image delivery, with looks, posing, and gallery selection.

 Chris McCarthy